Huang-Tsu/vim-syntax-extra/README.md

  syn match cUserFunction "\<\h\w*\>\(\s\|\n\)*("me=e-1 contains=cType,cDelimiter,cDefine
  ```
  in c.vim
  for not overwriting the highlight of user defined function.

+---
+3. Make comments and strings in c italicized.